 - In a span of 15 days after the issuance of the Certificate of Registration, the single stockholder should appoint a corporate secretary, a treasurer, and other officers.
 The stockholder should then notify the SEC within five days of the appointment.

 Can I get help in starting my One Person Corporation in the Philippines?

 Yes, you may ask for assistance in forming a one person corporation here in the country.
-Triple i Consulting has knowledge and skills about Philippine incorporation, startup businesses, and the Philippine taxation system that dates back to 10 years. , Triple i Consulting is the first ISO 9001:2008 company in the Philippines to offer business registration services to its clients.
+Triple i Consulting has knowledge and skills about Philippine incorporation, corporate compliance, visas, and more – with over 12 years experience.
+Triple i Consulting is the first ISO 9001:2008 company in the Philippines to offer business registration services to its clients.